microsoft/azure-iot-developer-kit/docs/_docs/06-use-configuration-mode.md

 Here are what will happen when enabling the security feature:

 * A symmetric key initiated by the chip will be set and stored on the secure chip.
-* All existing data stored in EEPROM (e.g. WiFi password) will be automaticly encrypted.
+* All existing data stored in EEPROM (e.g. WiFi password) will be automatically encrypted.
 * Once enabled, all data reading and writing on the device will be encrypted from that moment.

 See [Understand security chip]({{"/docs/understand-security-chip/" | absolute_url }}) for more details.